 2. Rs.
 4,50,405/- on account of payment of interest for sales tax deposit.

 3. Consideration of interest of FDR of Rs.
 6,38,558 for calculating deduction u/s.
 80IB.

 2. Brief facts are the assessee is engaged in business of manufacturing and trading of perfumery compounds, aromatic chemicals & other oils.
 Survey operations were carried out in the case of M/s.
 Surya Vinayak Industries Ltd. (SVIL) and associated concerns including assesses’ (GBIL).
 The survey operations were carried out in the wake of information received from Investigation Wing of the department that one Sh.
 Atul Kumar Bansal and his associated concerns were engaged in business of providing accommodation entries by issuing purchase bills which included M/s.
 Kumar Bansal Traders Pvt.
 Ltd. and M/s.
 Varun Trading Company.

 According to AO the raw materials used in assessee’s business were available in cash market and it was difficult to purchase them in regular market.
 To overcome this difficulty, assessee employed a modus operandi of purchasing raw materials in cash and obtaining accommodation bills supported with payments by cheques.
 Assessee was found to have purchased goods aggregating to Rs.
 22,48,71,920/- by the bills issued by M/s.
 Kumar Bansal Traders Pvt.
 Ltd. and M/s.
 Varun Trading Company from these entities operated by Mr. Atul Bansal.
 Besides many other issues also cropped up during the course of assessment proceedings.
 The case was sent to Addl.
-Commissioner of Income Tax, Range – 12, New Delhi for directions under Section 144A of IT Act.
+Commissioner of Income Tax, Range – 12,

 2.1.
 The Addl.
 CIT, after hearing the assessee, issued following directions to AO in this behalf: -